EloiMartinet/Neumann_Sphere/README.md

 ![Image of optimal densities for the first eigenvalue](https://github.com/EloiMartinet/Neumann_Sphere/blob/main/banner.png)

 Welcome to my GitHub repository !
-Here you can find the numerical optima that appears in the paper (link).
+Here you can find the numerical optima that appears in the paper https://arxiv.org/abs/2303.12389.

 In order to use the files of this repository, you first have to clone it :
 ```